crazyvinvin/Portfolio-S3/README.md

 ## Introduction
 This semester has the goal to work on a group project for an external company and to build a Full-Stack web application as an individual project.
 Together with these projects there are many learning outcomes that should be achieved.
 This document will show how I worked towards my so called LO’s.

+## Individual Project: F1 Guesser
+At the beginning of the semester I first wanted to do a project about Formula 1.
+In the end I ended up doing another project called: MCS Analyser.
+More about the F1 project can be found [here](https://github.com/crazyvinvin/Portfolio-S3/blob/main/F1Guesser.md).

 ## Individual Project Description: MCS Analyser
 I want to build a web application that gives users the ability to see and analyse data produced by robots on a Minecraft server.
 These Robots are part of a mod called MCS-CC.

+Take a look at the project in action [here](https://analyser.mcsynergy.nl)

 ### But what is MCS-CC?
 MCS-CC, also known as Minecraft Synergy Computer Craft, is a by us (the MCS Team) made modification of the popular mod: “CC: Tweaked” (Which is also on itself a modification of another mod).
 CC: Tweaked adds programmable turtles and computers to Minecraft (Java edition).
 These turtles are essentially robots that can perform certain actions like digging blocks or moving items from one place to another.
 To have a turtle (or computer) perform an action you can write a script in a language called Lua which is then ran in the Lua Virtual Machine to actually make the turtle do something.